sebastianbertoli/UvT-Thesis/README.md

 ```
-Note: this repository is not maintained and just a backup of my early foray into data science. ;-)
+Note: this repository is not maintained anymore.
+It is a mess and just a copy of my early forays into data science. :-)
 ```

 MSc Thesis